thingsdb/ThingsDocs/v0/content/node-api/has_backup.md

 ### Return value

-Returns `true` a backup with a given ID exists and otherwise `false`.
+Returns `true` if a backup with a given ID exists and otherwise `false`.

 ### Example